-Digital Scholarship & Publishing Fellowships
+Digital Scholarship & Publishing Summer Fellowships

-This fellowship program provides an opportunity for PhD, DMA, and MFA students to benefit from a mentored digital scholarship internship experience in the University of Iowa Libraries Digital Scholarship & Publishing Studio.
+This summer fellowship program provides an opportunity for PhD, DMA, and MFA students to benefit from a mentored digital scholarship internship experience in the University of Iowa Libraries Digital Scholarship & Publishing Studio.
 Students are encouraged to develop their own projects and/or pursue the development of digital scholarly skills.
 Students whose project is related to a thesis or dissertation work may be given priority.

 The fellowship will help position graduate students to pursue innovative ways of thinking about publishing and sharing their creative endeavors.
 In addition to devoting at least 20 hours per week in the Studio on their projects (work hours arranged with the Studio Program Coordinator), fellows will be given instruction on a host of software and other technology available to create their work.